-Thomas E. Colvin, NA Design 48' Ocean Cruising Auxiliary 3-masted Junk.
-She has a 5' Draft, and dual integral keel cooling.
+Thomas E. Colvin, NA Design 48' ocean cruising auxiliary 3-masted Junk.
+She has a 5' draft and dual integral keel cooling.
 There is lots of headroom for a six-footer.
-This is a big, stable, tough, easily maintained, operator-friendly boat with a great deck layout, and a capacity to cruise anywhere in the world.
-Design anticipates easy crewing by a couple, and single-handed under sail or power is a viable option.
+This is a big, stable, tough, easily maintained, an operator-friendly boat with a great deck layout, and a capacity to cruise anywhere in the world.
+The design anticipates easy crewing by a couple, and single-handed under sail or power is a viable option.

-It is reported, due to health reasons, the owner has suspended the project.
+The owner was in the middle of finishing putting this fantastic project boat together.
+It is reported, due to health reasons, he had to suspend the project.
 All major steel construction has been completed, including grinding of all hull welds.
 The ship has also been sandblasted and painted.

-There are well over 6,000 hours of construction into the Chinese Junk at this point.
-The hull, deck, bulwark, and cabin plate are high-strength low-alloy Corten Steel.
-The frames, keel shoe and t-bar are A-36.
-All steel is certified, and from USA Plants.
+There are well over 6,000 hours of construction in the Chinese Junk at this point.
+The hull, deck, bulwark, and cabin plate are high-strength low-alloy Corten steel.
+The frames, keel shoe, and t-bar are A-36.
+All steel is certified and from USA plants.

-The rest of the work necessary to complete the project is primarily inside carpentry, plumbing, sail making and wiring.
-Almost all major parts, such as portlights, shaft, propeller, hatches, windlasses, masts, rigging, etc. are ready to bolt on to the hull now that the sandblasting and painting have been completed.
+The rest of the work necessary to complete the project is primarily inside carpentry, plumbing, sail making, and wiring.
+All major parts, such as portlights, shaft, propeller, hatches, windlasses, masts, rigging, etc. are ready to bolt onto the hull now that the sandblasting and painting have been completed.

 Equipment Included in the Package:

-Three masts approximately 11,000 pounds of 50-pound lead bricks custom-sized for the keel space.
+• Three masts of approximately 11,000 pounds of 50-pound lead bricks custom-sized for the keel space.

-22 Lewmar Ocean Series Deadlights for the above portlights.
+• 22 Lewmar Ocean Series Deadlights for the above portlights.
 These deadlights attach from the inside to the portlight frame.
-Great safety feature, no crawling on deck in a storm to fit deadlights.
+A great safety feature, no crawling on deck in a storm to fit deadlights.
 (Lewmar #360053919)

-Two Bomar 24 inch by 24 inch cast deck hatches.
+• Two Bomar 24-inch by 24-inch cast deck hatches.
 These cast hatches are the top of the line, custom ordered, Bomar units, double hinged, with the ability to open from two sides so that you may ventilate whether the wind is from the bow or from the stern: they include 6 dogs/latches and the ability to be opened or closed from inside or on deck, as well as to be locked from the inside.
-(Base unit is #173, with custom nomenclature for extra latches, dogs, double hinges and inside/outside capability: l, D,O,W.) Deck is ready to bolt these on.
+(Base unit is #173, with custom nomenclature for extra latches, dogs, double hinges, and inside/outside capability: l, D,O,W.) The deck is ready to bolt these on. (www.pompanette.com)

 The following were to be used in a pilothouse, which you may or may not wish to add: